ankitadey548/VSD-Physical-Verification-using-Skywater-130nm-/README.md

   - To fix the DRC violatiolns manually, Choose .mag file of the error reported design and correct the violations by design rules and then save it to GDSII

 # Day5

+LVS (Layout vs Schematic)
+Fundamentals of LVS
+The designer does both LVS and DRC before tapeout.
+The netlists produced by each of the processes is compared with each other and matched.
+After tapeout, its send to the foundry, where it does DRC again before final processes.
+LVS is done by comaring the schematic netlist and the layout netlist netgen is the Open Source tool for doing LVS and can understand ssimulatable formats like VerilogRTL and SPICE.
+Schematics
+Schematics are made in Xschem with the components.
+The entire circuitry is converted into one big symbol with I/0 ports.
+The symbol is ran to check it's required working with a testbench and the waveforms are checked.
+LVS Matching
+Purely comparsion based matching techniques.

+The main way of check is by checking connections of the cells that needs to be compared.

+eq- We got a cell with 100 connections to VDD and another with 99 connections to power rail.
+What may happen is that the circuit is not matched and each every connection in the cell will flag the same error.

 **Lab1**